Battle of Rzhev, summer 1942: 10–30 August 1942

-On 10 August the Russians attacked the flank of the 256th with renewed ferocity.
+On 10 August the Soviet troops attacked the flank of the 256th with renewed ferocity.
 The 220th Rifle Division, which had been battering away at the stubborn defence of the 256th Infantry Division since 30 July and had lost 877 dead and 3083 wounded in the first four days alone, finally captured the key village of Belkovo on the 12 August.
 Its divisional commander, Colonel Stanislav Poplavsky, saw that 'the fields were full with the bodies of the dead.'
 The day before, Gilyarovich had received a call from the Front commander, Konev, who had suggested the supporting tank brigade be pulled out to lead the next infantry attack.
 But his attached armour, as in so many other sectors, had become mired in the mud and only four tanks could be extracted.

 But in other sectors new rifle formations had been brought up.
 Strong-point Emma, the vital cornerstone of the defence that had held out for two weeks, fell; tanks from the Soviet 255 Tank Brigade were roaming unhindered in its rear.
 Some German defenders noted that the Soviet tankers were employing new tactics: 'staying out of the reach of our anti-tank guns, they systematically shot up every position, which had a demoralizing effect on the infantry, causing tank-panic.'

 The continued Russian tank attacks were in danger of swamping the defense, but Soviet infantry tactics remained crude with dense masses of men rushing forward, shouting 'Hurrah'.
 Replacements were often thrown directly into battle directly from the trains without orientation or any time to get to know their officers or their outfit.

 Model, just returning from convalescent leave, saw that the German defense had bent but not completely broken.
 He issued 'not a step back' orders and funnelled in all available reserves, including scratch battle groups thrown together from troops returning on leave trains.
 At the same time, he demanded additional reinforcements from higher commands.

 Red Army losses were catastrophic, but the German defenders were also under severe strain.
 The constant attacks exhausted the troops, and break-ins had to be constantly driven back by local counterattacks.
 The 481st Infantry Regiment was now reduced to 120 fighting troops, mostly attached to Battle Group Mummert, which was composed of units thrown together from four different divisions.
 The antitank (Panzerjäger) battalions were the key to the defense against tanks, but the guns could not be everywhere.
 It was common for the infantry to use grenade bundles or mines to deal with tanks overrunning their trenches.
 These attacks required great individual daring.